DLR-RM/stable-baselines3/docs/guide/sb3_contrib.rst

-However sometimes these utilities were too niche to be considered for stable-baselines or proved to be too difficult to integrate well into existing code without a mess. sb3-contrib aims to fix this by not requiring the neatest code integration with existing code and not setting limits on what is too niche: almost everything remotely useful goes!
+However sometimes these utilities were too niche to be considered for stable-baselines or proved to be too difficult to integrate well into the existing code without creating a mess. sb3-contrib aims to fix this by not requiring the neatest code integration with existing code and not setting limits on what is too niche: almost everything remotely useful goes!
 We hope this allows to extend the known quality of